10 needs of a web page design that works for your small business

 Read our post to learn what mobile friendly really means and how you can get a mobile friendly site.

-9. Web hosting that will grow with your business
+9. Web hosting that’s right for your business

 If you want every page on your site to load fast (and you do, otherwise your visitors will leave after two seconds), you need to make sure you are on a server that is suitable for the amount of content and traffic you are receiving.
 A good web hosting company should offer several pricing plans so that you can pick the one that suits you best, and come bundled with handy tools and support.

-The hosting package you choose has a huge impact on the speed of your site, among other important performance-related things so make sure you choose that one that best suits your needs.
-Take some time to carefully research your options and choose a web hosting company that is reliable, available and always willing to help.
+Otherwise, the hosting package you choose has a huge impact on the speed of your site, among other important performance-related things so make sure you choose that one that best suits your needs.
+Take some time to carefully research your options and choose a UK web hosting company that is reliable, available and always willing to help.

 If you’re looking to move your site from a free host to your own domain, check out our guide that walks you through the steps to follow so you can make the move easily.